Mount Fairchild: History

 Mount Fairchild is situated at the head of Fairchild Creek, which originates from the Fairchild Glacier, and each are named for pilot William R. Fairchild (1926–1969), who flew hundreds of photographic flights to support scientific studies of glaciers in the Olympic Mountains for the U. S. Geological Survey and U.S. National Park Service, as well as thousands of other glaciers in Western North America.
-Fairchild's method of taking off from the nearby Blue Glacier became known as the "Fairchild sleigh ride", and was seen in a climactic scene in a two-part show in the "Lassie" TV series.
-Fairchild was one of 10 who tragically died when the air taxi service he created crashed on February 5, 1969, immediately after take-off from Port Angeles, en route to Seattle.
+Fairchild's method of taking off from the nearby Blue Glacier became known as the "Fairchild sleigh ride", and was seen in a climactic scene in a two-part show in the Lassie TV series.
+Fairchild was one of ten who died when the air taxi service he created crashed on February 5, 1969, immediately after take-off from Port Angeles, en route to Seattle.
 This mountain's toponym was officially adopted in 1975 by the U.S. Board on Geographic Names.
 The William R. Fairchild International Airport in nearby Port Angeles is also named after him.

 The first ascent of this peak was made in 1963 by Denny Pruitt, Dan Baker, Jack Christiansen, and Roy Etten.